-The department is UKAS accredited, MHRA compliant, meets current BCSH guidelines and participates in all relevant quality assurance schemes.
 The following tests are available: ABO and RhD grouping, antibody screening / identification, compatibility testing including serological crossmatch and electronic issue, neonatal sample testing, kleihauer testing and direct antiglobulin testing.
 In addition the department provides routine Ante Natal Anti-D prophylaxis ( RAADP).

 Blood Transfusion Laboratory